tdsmale/Down/README.md

-A 2D javascript game framework written for game jams
+A 2D javascript game framework written for game jams.
+Includes a couple of example games.